DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 • Donor SSN or employee ID

-• Lab name and address (OFMG-certified)
+• Lab name and address (an HHS-certified laboratory for oral fluid testing)

 • Employer name, address, phone, fax